mchelen/michaelchelen.net---old-2/android.connectbot.ssh.key.auth.howto/android.connectbot.ssh.key.auth.howto.md

 # Optional: Disable Key
-If the device is lost or access should to be disabled at any time, remove the key from the <pre class="bash source-bash" style="font-family:monospace;">authorized_keys</pre> file.
+If the device is lost or access should to be disabled at any time, remove the key from the `authorized_keys` file.
 Use any text editor, or sed, to find the appropriate line.
 With a key named htc_aria for example:
 ```
 cd ~/.ssh
 sed '/htc_aria$/d' authorized_keys | tee authorized_keys